agyurjin/rich_alignment/README.md

 Consists of two parts `GEOMETRY` and `OPTICAL`.
 Both contains list of objects with mirrors and aerogel layers information.

-`GEOMETRY` object is a list of elements that contain information either from FastMC simulation or from real data alignment variance file.
+`GEOMETRY` contains information either from FastMC simulation or CLAS12 RICH variation reconstructed data alignment geometry files.
 Structure of each item is:

+`OPTICAL` contaions information from FastMC simulation.

+Each element has following structure.

 `json
     [PARAMETER_RELATED_KEY]:{
         "exist": Should the parameter used in the training., "grid": [MIN_VAL,MAX_VAL,POINT_NUM],